 Healthcare Reform 101

-In addition to classroom study, students perform 1,000 hours of clinical work under the supervision of a Registered Kinesiotherapist (RKT).
-Working with a range of patients who have a variety of diagnoses, students will design and monitor exercise programs appropriate to:
+In addition to classroom study, students perform a minimum of 1,000 hours of clinical work under the supervision of a registered kinesiotherapist.

 Search for funding opportunities related to this career